Uzbek Gymnasium: School's performance on the National Scholarship Test

 Since 2002 graduating students in Kyrgyzstan have been able to take the National Scholarship Test (NST), a standardized test for university admissions.
 The test is offered for high school graduates to compete for government-funded college scholarships.
 It is administered by the Centre for Education Assessment and Teaching Methods as well as the Ministry of Education and is funded by the United States Agency for International Development.
 Taking the test is not compulsory.

 The test has two parts: main test and subject tests.
 Those taking the test must sit the main test.
 Students take the subject tests based on what programs they would like to apply for.

 Since its first graduating class in 2003, students of the Uzbek Gymnasium have taken the NST.
 Students scoring above a certain benchmark (usually 200) receive a "golden certificate" and have a higher chance of getting a government-funded scholarship.
 To date no graduate student of the Uzbek Gymnasium has scored above 200.
 The highest NST score in the school's history was attained by Sarvinoz Abdullayeva who received a score of 198 in 2012.

 Until 2013, the NST could be taken in Kyrgyz, Russian, and Uzbek.
 In the wake of the inter-ethnic clashes between the Kyrgyz and Uzbeks in southern Kyrgyzstan, some Kyrgyz politicians started to call for stopping offering the test in Uzbek.
 The Uzbek test was reported to have been discontinued in 2013.
 However, later that year this decision was reversed and Uzbek students were able to take the test in their native language.

 In 2014, not long before the official start of the test, it was decisively announced that the test would not be offered in Uzbek any longer.
 However, once the test was over, it was announced that those who had not yet registered could take the test in Uzbek in June.
 It was announced that students who wished to take the test in Uzbek could register only in Bishkek or Osh.
 Currently students can take the test only in Russian or Kyrgyz.

 The discontinuation of the Uzbek test has made if difficult for the students of the Uzbek Gymnasium to score high.
 The NST scores of the students graduating in 2014 were the lowest in the school's history.
 While the average NST score of the graduate students was 116.44 in 2013, it fell to 101.32 the next year.

 Student body

 The Uzbek gymnasium has a student government that tries to engage students in learning about democracy and leadership.
 The student body is run by a president who is chosen by the students of the school in direct elections.

 School anthem

 The Uzbek gymnasium has an anthem that the students sing along with the National Anthem of the Kyrgyz Republic every morning before school starts.
 The lyrics of the school anthem were written by Davlatjon Boymatov, a teacher of Uzbek language and literature, and the music was composed by Saydulla Mamatqulov.
-The lyrics are as follows: